 - Standard Deviation: displays the standard deviation between the contributing cells.
 Empty are NOT included in calculation.

 Advanced formulation options are available on MDX based data sources only.
+These switches are provided to control the complexities of totaling in MDX cube based technologies.

 - Bottom-Up "Hierarchical" : When users total multi-level or 'regular' hierarchies, the engine will add up all the leaf level items from the bottom, ignoring any parent elements in the tree.
 This is the default "hierarchical" logic option.
 In some situations, this approach might not be appropriate or the desired effect.